TiggieF/mcsBuilder/stages/stage8/MANUAL.md

 - **Snow gameplay modifiers**: movement ×0.7 (30% slower), build time ×1.1, and fetch/drop time ×1.1 whenever snow is active.
 - **Predictable snow cadence**: storms occur every 10 in-game minutes and last at least 2 minutes; a “SNOW!” head bubble appears when they start.
 - **Audio overhaul**: background music with spatial SFX for fetch, delivery, coffee, Red Bull, UI clicks, and an optional build hammer loop; simplified sliders plus mute toggles.
-- **Denser terrain**: roughly 10% more rocks and ponds compared to Stage 07 while keeping paths open.
+- **Denser terrain**: roughly 15% more rocks and ponds compared to Stage 07 while keeping paths open.

 ## How to test snow effects
-1. Start the stage and let the timer reach 10:00; a snow banner, ❄️ HUD icon, and “SNOW!” head bubble should appear together.
+1. Start the stage and let the timer reach 10:00; a snow banner, ❄️ HUD icon, and “SNOW!” head bubble above the player should appear together.
 2. Observe the translucent overlay, falling particles, and thin snow lines on obstacle tops throughout the storm.
 3. After at least 2 minutes of snow, wait for the banner/icon to hide; the next storm should arrive 10 minutes after the previous one ends.